Scripture App Builder FAQ

 SAB allows you to package fonts within the app and is being used successfully with a wide range of scripts.

-For Android apps, SIL’s Non-Roman Script Initiative (NRSI) has developed a system called Graphite which enables complex fonts to be displayed.
-Grandroid can be used to make Graphite font rendering work on Android versions 2.3 to 4.4.
-Grandroid fixes many of the font display problems that can otherwise occur on Android phones.
+SIL’s Non-Roman Script Initiative (NRSI) has developed a system called Graphite which enables complex fonts to be displayed.
+For Android, NRSI has created a modified version of the Crosswalk viewer component which handles Graphite font rendering in Android 4.0 and above.
+For Android versions 2.3 to 4.4, Grandroid can be used to make Graphite font rendering work, as well as fixing some of the font display problems that can otherwise occur on Android phones.

 For iOS apps, we do not currently support Graphite font rendering.